joergboe/testframework/doc/manpage.md

 ## Reserved Variable Name Ranges
 Variables used for the framework have special prefixes.

-- TTTT_ : Varaible names starting with TTTT_ are reserved for testframework usage.
+- TTTT_ : Varaible names starting with TTTT_ are reserved for testframework and tools usage.
 These variables are not exported.
+- TT_   : Global r/w variable (environment)
+- TTRO_ : Global r/o variable (environment)
+- TTPR_ : Global property (empty value defines this property) (environment)
+- TTPRN_: Global property (empty value may be overwritten) (environment)
+- TTTI_ : Variables for testframework internal usage.
 Do not use those names in test case/suite script usercode.
 - TTXX_ : Global variables for internal usage.
 Do not use those names in test case/suite script usercode.
 (No automatic export)
-- TT_   : Global r/w variable
-- TTRO_ : Global r/o variable
-- TTPR_ : Global property (empty value defines this property)
-- TTPRN_: Global property (empty value may be overwritten)
+- TTTF_ : Function names for internal usage.
+Do not use those names in test case/suite script usercode.
+(No automatic export)

 ## Test Framework Variables and Properties
 Variables with the prefix TT_, TTRO_, TTPR_ or TTPRN_ are treated as global definitions and they are exported from Test Collection to Test Suite and from Test Suite to Test Case.

 In the script code section, variables and properties can be assigned with function setVar 'name' "value".

 ## Property Variables
 Property variables are not changed once they have been defined.
 Re-definition of property variables will be ignored.
 An pure assignment to a property in a test suite/case script may cause a script failure.
 Use function setVar instead.
 The name of a property must be prefixed with TTPR_ or TTPRN_